amirabasalinaghi/MaxG3Tools/README.md

-# ZT3Tools
+# Ninebot Max G3 Tools
-A set of scripts for better experience of using ZT3 Pro.
+A set of scripts changing the SN and unlocking the Region of NInebot MAX G3.

+Based on:
 ## ScooterTeam 2025 FTW
 https://github.com/scooterteam